velazq/labos/README.md

 The code is organized as a Gradle project for Eclipse.

 **Open project with Eclipse**
-* Clone repo.
+* Clone repo
 * File -> Import -> Gradle Project
 * On src/main/java/Main.java -> Right click -> Run As Java Application

 **View the app**
-* Open a web browser, visit "localhost:4567"
+* Open a web browser, then visit "localhost:4567"

 ##Participants